Table of Contents:

 A long-time favourite, this route tantalizes the adventure spirit with a congenial medley of lakes, creeks and river paddle.
 This route can be taken in either direction; however, caution should be employed while travelling the open stretches of Lady Evelyn Lake, as the wind can toss up metre-high waves in minutes.
 (Temagami, 99)

 The topographical maps maintained by the Canadian Federal Government’s map department still provide the most accurate map information for canoe trippers.
-They are available online for free download if you want to print them yourself – or the parts of them that are relevant to your trip.
-For this trip there are two 1:50,000 topos that would cover all your map needs:
+They are available online for a free download if you want to print them yourself – or the parts of them that are relevant to your trip.
+For this trip, there are two 1:50,000 topos that cover the entire route.
+Click on the map titles to access them in jpg format –

-The government’s own no-frills folder-based canmatrix collection of maps is one source of the maps.
-Both the 1:50000 and the 1:250,000 and in either tif or pdf format.
-For the maps above, go to the 041 folder and use the appropriate letters and numbers to get the specific maps.
+The government’s own website, with its no-frills folder-based collection of topographical maps, is the source of the maps.
+Both the 1:50000 and the 1:250,000 are available in TIF and pdf format.
+Go to the 041 Folder for the maps above and use the appropriate letters and numbers to get the specific maps.
 Get started here.